apache/skywalking/docs/en/setup/envoy/metrics_service_setting.md

 # Metrics data

 Some Envoy statistics are [listed here](https://www.envoyproxy.io/docs/envoy/v1.17.0/configuration/upstream/cluster_manager/cluster_stats#config-cluster-manager-cluster-stats).
 Sample data that contain identifiers can be found [here](identify.json), while the metrics can be found [here](metrics.json).

+# Network Monitoring

+SkyWalking supports network monitoring of the data plane in the Service Mesh.
+[Read this documentation](../backend/backend-k8s-network-monitoring.md) for learn more.